 Bear in mind that you will need to determine whether you are playing indoor or outdoor.
 For example, if you are playing indoors, then you will have to buy shoes that will not leave any skid marks on the court.
 Since most indoor courts use clay or other easily spotting surfaces, the wrong shoes may leave marks that the caretakers will never be able to get rid of.
 That being said, you will also need to look into shoes that have good traction so that you do not slip.

-On the other hand, when you are playing outdoors, you might want to pay less attention to the marks and more on traction and durability.
+On the other hand, when you are playing outdoors, you might want to pay less attention to the marks and more to traction and durability.
 Since outdoor courts are generally made from concrete, you will have to invest in more durable soles, as the concrete might damage your shoes faster.
 You also need to invest in something with greater resistance to impact.

 Investing in the Correct Pickleball Nets